beluganos/beluganos/README.md

 The feature matrix of Beluganos is available at [doc/function.md](doc/function.md).
 Beluganos was named after [beluga whale](https://en.wikipedia.org/wiki/Beluga_whale).

 ## Architecture
-Beluganos has one or more [Linux containers](https://linuxcontainers.org/).
+Beluganos has one or more **[Linux containers](https://linuxcontainers.org/)**.
 The main effort of Beluganos is that the route table which is installed to Linux containers is copied to white-box switches.
-To configure router settings like IP addresses or parameter of routing protocols, you may configure the settings of Linux containers by ansible or [NETCONF](https://github.com/beluganos/netconf/).
+If you will configure router settings like IP addresses or parameter of routing protocols, you may configure the settings of Linux containers by ansible or [NETCONF](https://github.com/beluganos/netconf/).
+Moreover, in order to control white-box switches, **OpenNSL** or **OF-DPA** is used.

 For more details, please check [doc/architecture.md](doc/architecture.md).